 For a full list of publications and newsletters, see the Appendix.

 The Intelligent Barcode Project consisted of approximately 105 forms and envelopes containing Postnet Barcodes that needed to be replaced with the new USPS Intelligent Barcodes.
 The BOE converted the entire series of forms and envelopes that contained barcodes well in advance of the Postal Service’s deadline.

 A new search engine for the law guides DVD was approved and put into production.
 The new DVD contains 2011.1-2011.4 revisions, and has PDF backup letters.
 A user satisfaction survey was also developed and included.

 The BOE is committed to the education of all California taxpayers and feepayers, including non-English speakers, to help them understand tax laws and to improve voluntary compliance.

-The BOE continues to concentrate its efforts around the redesigned multilingual webpages showcasing Spanish, Chinese, Vietnamese, and Korean but also providing information in other languages.
-Translating and updating webpages, seminars and voice-over tutorials in Spanish, Chinese, Vietnamese, and Korean continue to be a priority.
-This wealth of new information enables taxpayers to find information about the BOE, easily access translated forms and publications, find sales and use tax classes taught in multiple languages, view eFile tutorials, view online seminars, and get multilingual assistance.
+The BOE continues to concentrate its efforts around the redesigned multilingual webpages showcasing Spanish, Chinese, Vietnamese, and Korean while also providing information in other languages.
+This wealth of new information enables taxpayers to find information about the BOE, easily access translated forms and publications, and find sales and use tax classes taught in multiple languages.

 Taxpayer and Public Outreach